Skip to content

 TLS Enable TLS encryption (recommended)

-Controller-level SMTP configuration define the default SMTP behavior for the platform.
+Controller-level SMTP defines the platform-wide default SMTP behavior for all partners and organizations.

 Partner-Level SMTP Configuration (Ops Console)